Michieljoris/bb-server/README.md

 to a couchdb server, which is handy because now you can interface with a couchdb that's from a different origin than your website/app.

+This server is a raw server, it only requires the http and url network modules to function.
+The commandline interface requires the colors, optimist and portfinder modules.

 usage: http-server [path] [options]

     options: